-Unit: - Range: no / yes Standard value: no

-Reverse direction inverts the sense of rotation, i.e. the direction of movement of the motor
+Unit: - Range: no / yes Standard value: no Reverse direction inverte is reversed in the case of s the sense of rotation, i.e. the direction of equal setpoint. of movement of the motor

-is reversed in the case of equal setpoint.

 Reset mode Reset mode is available for applications in which the positioning range repeats; some examples are: Rotary table applications, belt conveyor. ...

-After the reset travel distance (exactly specifiable as numerator and denominator (see on page 114)) the position values in Compax3 are reset to 0.
+After the reset travel distance (exactly specifiable as numerator and denominator (see on page 110)) the position values in Compax3 are reset to 0.